marcusGH/gdpr-and-the-state-of-privacy-in-todays-web/README.md

 Set your working directory to the root of the project.

+Note: This query does a join on a 978 GB table and a 1 GB table, so it will use about 170 GB of Bigquery credits.

 ## Discussion

 Focus on websites using Google AdSense to deliver ads on their website